Nimber: Definition

+Nimbers are often denoted using a star notation $\{*0, *1, *2, ..., *\omega, *(\omega+1), ...\}$.
+Alternatively, expressions that are interpreted as ordinary arithmetic are customarily enclosed in square brackets; for example, $2^2 = *(2)^2 = 3$ in nim-multiplication, but $[2^2] = *(2^2) = 4$.

 Uses

 Nim

 Nim is a game in which two players take turns removing objects from distinct heaps.
 As moves depend only on the position and not on which of the two players is currently moving, and where the payoffs are symmetric, Nim is an impartial game.
 On each turn, a player must remove at least one object, and may remove any number of objects provided they all come from the same heap.
 The goal of the game is to be the player who removes the last object.
 The nimber of a heap is simply the number of objects in that heap.
 Using nim addition, one can calculate the nimber of the game as a whole.
 The winning strategy is to force the nimber of the game to 0 for the opponent's turn.

 Cram

 Cram is a game often played on a rectangular board in which players take turns placing dominoes either horizontally or vertically until no more dominoes can be placed.
 The first player that cannot make a move loses.
 As the possible moves for both players are the same, it is an impartial game and can have a nimber value.
 For example, any board that is an even size by an even size will have a nimber of 0.
 Any board that is even by odd will have a non-zero nimber.
 Any 2 × n board will have a nimber of 0 for all even n and a nimber of 1 for all odd n.